-My three books and my journal articles explore the following themes:
+My four books and my journal articles explore the following themes:

 - the complex lifeworlds of classrooms